 As my eyesight has faded I have had to be more open to perceive what is really happening.
 Not being able to see facial expressions can be a distinct disadvantage in a social setting, so one has to listen for voice inflections and silences to get a perspective on the situation.
 I find myself not always being accurate in my interpretation which can lead to awkward or humorous situations.
 If it is awkward, then stating the obvious often breaks the ice and resulting laughter relieves the tension.

-I love the Bible verse from Paul’s letter to the church in Ephesus where he writes, , “ I pray also that the eyes of your heart may be enlightened in order that you may know the hope to which He has called you, …”(Ephesians 1 vs 18) .
-I know that if you choose to be open-hearted and observant, without your eyes, you will notice many things that others may miss.
+I love the verse from the apostle Paul’s first letter to the Ephesians where he writes, “ I pray also that the eyes of your heart may be enlightened in order that you may know the hope to which He has called you”.
+(1.18) I know that if I choose to be open-hearted and observant, without my eyes, I will notice many things that others may miss.

-Seeing with the heart is an opportunity that low vision sufferes have the privilege to develop.
+Seeing with the heart is an opportunity that low vision sufferers have the option, or privilege, to develop.